 Because of I’ve coached male and female business leaders for more than 20 years, I had a deep understanding of the gap that needed to be closed.
 So I developed a groundbreaking proprietary behavioral model to guide men, managers and leaders to work more effectively with and consciously advance women into leadership.
 I’ve been sharing this model around the world through keynote presentations at conferences and with front-line, middle, and senior managers at Fortune 100 companies, including Microsoft, American Express, GM, PwC, and Procter & Gamble.

-In 2010, I created The Way Women Work, the first online career guidance platform for highly educated women in growth economies.
+In 2010, I created The Way Women Work, initially as the first online career guidance platform for highly educated women in growth economies.
 Based on research conducted over a four year period, I wrote UNDETERRED: The Six Success Habits of Women in Emerging Economies, the first career advice book written for the ambitious women in these markets.

 Women, men, university students, I invite you to take look around our site.
 You’ll find specific actionable advice, tools, and inspiration from me and other successful women around the world.